dboddie-canonical-work/disgorged-docs/join-snapcrafters.rst

 How do I join Snapcrafters?
 ---------------------------

-Fork the `Snapcrafters template <https://github.com/snapcrafters/fork-and-rename-me>`__ repository to your own GitHub account and complete the tick boxes in `README.md <>`__.
-When you’ve got a snap you’d like adding the Snapcrafters just post a request in this forum and tag @evan @popey and @Wimpress (the Snap Advocacy team) and we’ll assist.
+Fork the `Snapcrafters template <https://github.com/snapcrafters/fork-and-rename-me>`__ repository to your own GitHub account and complete the tick boxes in ``README.md``.
+When you have a snap you would like to add to the collection just post a request in `the Snapcraft forum`_.

-If you have any questions, post in this forum.
+If you have any questions, post in `the Snapcraft forum`_.